-Short Story – She is the iconic 1950’s and 60’s star that adorns today’s Pinterest memes with quotes such as, “Nothing is impossible.
-The word itself says “I’m Possible.” and “Elegance is the only beauty that never fades.”
+Short Story – She is the iconic 1950’s and 60’s star that adorns today’s Pinterest memes with quotes such as, “Nothing is impossible, or The word itself says “I’m Possible.”
+And “Elegance is the only beauty that never fades.”
 She was classy and elegant.
-The year she won her Oscar and Tony, a New York Times critic called her, “a slender, elfin and wistful beauty, alternately regal and childlike.”
+The year she won her Oscar and Tony, a New York Times critic called Audrey “a slender, elfin and wistful beauty, alternately regal and childlike.”

-Audrey had a rare appendiceal cancer called pseudomyxoma peritonei (PMP), which usually starts in the appendix as a small growth and develops into a tumour.
-Left untreated, the tumour eventually bursts through the wall of the appendix to form further tumours.
+Audrey had a rare appendiceal cancer named pseudomyxoma peritonei (PMP), which normally begins in the appendix as a small mass and develops into a tumor.
+If left untreated, the mass eventually bursts through the wall of the appendix to form more tumors.

 Audrey passed from complications of her cancer at the age of 63 (1993).

 The year after her death, her sons formed the Audrey Hepburn Children’s Fund.
 This fund allows their mother’s humanitarian work to continue.
 Her sons have become advocates for Pseudomyxoma cancer and Sean has become Rare Disease Day ambassador for Eurordis and Nord, two organizations for rare disorders.

 We will forever remember her in Breakfast at Tiffany’s.

 Image Credits – By Paramount-photo by Bud Fraker (eBay front back) [Public domain], via Wikimedia Commons

 |Born||Audrey Kathleen Ruston, 4 May 1929, Ixelles, Brussels, Belgium|